brianhill/cosmology/index.md

 Additionally, we will draw from:

 * [*Black Holes and Time Warps*](https://www.amazon.com/dp/0393312763), by Kip Thorne &larr; a great survey, but at a mathematical level that is below where we want to be &mdash; I will be reading this for insights
-* Selected historical papers that established Big Bang cosmology &larr; Mostly by Hubble
+* Selected historical papers that established Big Bang cosmology
 * Selected modern papers containing the evidence for dark matter and dark energy &larr; Including some by the High-*z* Supernova Search Team and the Supernova Cosmology Project (whose leaders won the 2011 Nobel Prize)
-* Selected modern papers on gravitational wave detection and black hole mergers &larr; Including some by LIGO (whose leaders won the 2017 Nobel Prize)

 ## Einstein's Exposition